-As fly as Linkin Park is they lack neither the Funk of the Red Hot Chile Peppers, the consistent thump of Metallica or the conviction of Rage Against The Machine, and that's a dangerous situation in the over-saturated world full of mediocre acts on near bankrupt major labels that now exist, but they managed to push through the crowd of music success, and that success continued with the follow-up now reunited with former bassist Phoenix, the band began work on a remix album, dubbed Reanimation, which would include works from Hybrid Theory and non-album tracks.
+As "fly" as Linkin Park is they lack neither the Funk of the Red Hot Chili Peppers, the consistent thump of Metallica or the conviction of Rage Against The Machine, and that's a dangerous situation in the over-saturated world full of mediocre acts on near bankrupt major labels that now exist, but they managed to push through the crowd of music success, and that success continued with the follow-up now reunited with former bassist Phoenix, the band began work on a remix album, dubbed Reanimation, which would include works from Hybrid Theory and non-album tracks.
 Reanimation debuted on July 30, 2002, featuring guests Black Thought, Jonathan Davis, Aaron Lewis, and many more.
 The album received a 2 on the Billboard 200, and sold nearly 270,000 copies during its debut week.